The Effectiveness of Cognitive-Behavioral Therapy on Self-Compassion and Distress Tolerance in Women with Anxiety Disorders

 Methods and Materials: A quasi-experimental pre-test–post-test design with a control group was employed.
 Thirty women with anxiety disorders were selected from a counseling center in Tehran, Iran, using convenience sampling and randomly assigned to experimental (n = 15) and control (n = 15) groups.
 The experimental group received eight 90-minute sessions of CBT based on Beck's model, while the control group received no intervention.
 Pre- and post-test assessments were conducted using the Self-Compassion Scale (Neff, 2003) and the Distress Tolerance Scale (Simons & Gaher, 2005).
 Data were analyzed using ANCOVA.

 Conclusion: CBT appears to be an effective intervention for improving self-compassion and distress tolerance in women with anxiety disorders.
-These findings support the integration of CBT into therapeutic programs for emotional resilience enhancement.
+These findings support the integration of CBT into therapeutic programs aimed at enhancing emotional resilience.